Happyr/GoogleAnalyticsBundle/README.md

 happy_r_google_analytics:
     // ...
-    profile_id: 12345678 # The google analytics profile id.
+    profile_id: 12345678 # The google analytics view id.
 This is not the same as the tracking code.
     token_file_path: %kernel.root_dir%/var/storage   #The path where to save a temporary token
 ```